 275ºF (140ºC) without fan 250F (120C with a fan), gas mark 1.

-Note – it is far better to bake the cake without the fan if possible.
+Note – it is better to bake the cake without the fan if possible.

 Use a shelf in the center of the oven.

 Place all the fruit in a large bowl that can be sealed, add the brandy and mix well.
-Leave to soak for five days, stirring once a day to make sure the brandy soaks into all the fruit.
+Leave to soak for five days, stirring once daily to ensure the brandy soaks into all the fruit.